 - Recognizing stroke signs and symptoms

 At NorthShore we understand the life-saving importance of personalizing stroke care to each and every patient.
-The successful emergency treatment of stroke depends on the type of stroke a patient is experiencing.
+The successful emergency stroke treatment of stroke depends on the type of stroke a patient is experiencing.
 For ischemic stroke, the NorthShore Neurological Institute’s Acute Stroke Team may use clot-busting medications to restore blood flow to the brain as quickly as possible.
 Drug therapy includes intravenous administration of t-PA—a thrombolytic drug that effectively dissolves blood clots when given shortly after the onset of stroke symptoms.

 Using the most advanced stroke treatment techniques available, NorthShore’s stroke specialists also perform minimally invasive intra-arterial clot removal procedures that allow our interventional experts to safely open up blockages in patients, who may not be candidates for t-PA drug therapy.
 Our specialists employ the latest tools for this highly sophisticated procedure, including Solitaire FR, an FDA-approved clot removal device to restore blood flow.
 A variety of cutting-edge balloons and retrievable stents also may be used, as may the application of intra-arterial t-PA, in some cases, to effectively dissolve clots.